 HOW TO APPLY

 STEP 1 - SELECT YOUR PREFERRED RESIDENCY HOST ORGANIZATION

 Select the residency host organization that best complements their creative work and disciplinary focus.
 Successful applicants must demonstrate work that is consistent with the disciplinary direction of each respective residency program:

 Djerassi Resident Artists Program

-This residency is designed for a poet, playwright, or prose (creative non-fiction or fiction) writer.
+This residency is designed for a poet, playwright, or prose (creative non-fiction or fiction) writer, or media/film artist.

 The mission of the Djerassi Resident Artists Program is to support and enhance the creativity of artists by providing uninterrupted time for work, reflection, and collegial interaction in a setting of great natural beauty, and to preserve the land on which the program is situated.
 The program is located in the Santa Cruz Mountains an hour from San Francisco.